inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/nmea.md

 To enable persistent ASCII messages using the EvalTool:

 - Enable the desired ASCII messages in the EvalTool "Data Sets" tab.
-Select DID_ASCII_BCAST_PERIOD in the DID menu and set the desired ASCII messages period to a non-zero value.
+Select DID_NMEA_BCAST_PERIOD in the DID menu and set the desired ASCII messages period to a non-zero value.
 - Press the "Save Persistent" button in the EvalTool "Data Logs" tab to store the current message configuration to flash memory.
 - Reset the IMX and verify the messages are automatically streaming.
 You can use a generic serial port program like putty or the EvalTool->Data Logs->Data Log->Messages dialog to view the ASCII messages.